ibm-cloud-docs/openshift/ts-cluster-console-vpe-priv.md

         2. Check that the hostname portion of the cluster OAuth URL is resolved via DNS.
 Use the `dig $(echo ${CLUSTER_OAUTH_URL} | cut -d/ -f3 | cut -d: -f1)` and specify the cluster OAuth URL.
         3. Verify that there is a route through your VPN to the cluster master OAuth URL.
         4. Check if any security groups, ACLs, or custom VPC routes applied to the VPN prevent traffic between the VPN and the cluster OAuth server.
 You can test this by temporarily allowing all inbound and outbound traffic through the VPN security group and ACL and then checking if this resolves the issue.
 If so, make the necessary changes to your security groups, ACLs, or custom routes to allow the traffic.
-        5. Check if any Context Based Restriction (CBR) rules or private service endpoint allowlist rules on the cluster prevent the client from connecting to the cluster OAuth server.
+        5. Check if any Context Based Restriction (CBR) rules on the cluster prevent the client from connecting to the cluster OAuth server.
 You can test this by temporarily adding a network zone to your CBR rule that allows all IPs and subnets.
-If this temporary change resolves the issue, make the necessary changes to the rule or allowlist to allow the traffic.
+If this temporary change resolves the issue, make the necessary changes to the rule to allow the traffic.

 6. Verify that the connection to IAM is successful.
     1. Run the commands.